 The guard caught up with the man from the elevator (identified only as a 60-year-old with the initials O.R.H.), who eventually admitted meeting the woman on an online prostitution site and paying her for sex.
 The guard called the Bloomington police.
 Chapa opened the door to an officer’s knock and admitted that her erstwhile client had paid $5,000 to “ ‘date’ her,” the complaint said.
 She “begged” the officer to let her keep the cash, “as she stated she was hiding it from the IRS,” the complaint said.

-When a Bloomington detective later browsed the web, she found a website in which Chapa, under the name Savanna Sinclaire, advertised " 'packages' of three hours to several day long trips," the complaint said.
+When a Bloomington detective later browsed the web, she found a website in which Chapa, under a pseudonym, advertised “ ‘packages’ of three hours to several day long trips,” the complaint said.

 Prosecutors moved quickly in court to keep the cash from leaving the state.
 Nearly three months later, prosecutors drew up a gross misdemeanor prostitution charge.
 In an interview, her attorney, Avery Appelman, said seizing the cash was a “large motivating factor” for her prosecution and that police use forfeited property as a “slush fund.”